 Repeatedly, we are told that “honor killings” are cultural and have nothing to do with Islam.
 We are told to ignore when murderers that commit such crimes state that they do so for “Allah.”
 We are told to ignore the Islamic governmental leaders around the world that defend such “honor killings” against women, as they emerge from mosques.
 We are told to ignore the governments of extremist nations as they reject protection of women from honor killings.
 We are told to ignore an extremist ideology, where imams counsel Muslims on how much, not whether, to beat their wives.
 We are told not to notice when a group instructing our government leaders in Washington DC on how to fight “extremism” — praises an extremist imam who defends violence against women as a “scholastic giant.”

 We are told that we simply don’t understand how some cultures view “honor.”

 In America, we do recognize honor.
 America recognizes “honor” in our Declaration of Independence, which also declares our commitment to the inalienable rights of equality and liberty.
 We understand that there is no “honor” in the cowardly murdering and beating of women and girls.
 We understand that there is no honor in the oppression of women.
 We understand that supremacist ideologies that reject equality and liberty for women are un-American.

-It is because we do understand the meaning of “honor,” which demands the support of equality and liberty for all, that we demand that American government leaders acknowledge the existence of Islamic supremacism and act on the threat of Islamic supremacism to women.
+It is because we do understand the meaning of “honor,” which demands the support of equality and liberty for all, that we demand that American government leaders acknowledge the existence of extremism and act on the threat of extremism to women.
 Now.